cauld/spotify-voice-assistant/README.md

 ### Clear Cache Service

-If you experience issues after removing or re-adding the Spotify integration, you can manually clear the cached client:
+If you experience issues or want to refresh cached data (e.g., after adding new playlists to your Spotify library), you can manually clear the cache:

 ```yaml
 service: spotify_search.clear_cache
 ```

+This clears:
+- Cached Spotify client reference
+- Cached user playlist data

+**When to use:**
+- After adding/removing playlists in Spotify (to refresh user_playlist searches)
+- After removing or re-adding the Spotify integration
+- If experiencing unexpected search results

 The cache automatically invalidates when the Spotify integration is reloaded, so manual clearing is rarely needed.